aderusha/BoseQCMicMute/README.md

 ---

-This program will catch presses of the Multi-function button and control the mute status on **all attached recording devices**.
+This program will catch presses of the MFB and control the mute status on **all attached recording devices**.
+This includes your webcam or any other audio recording devices, when triggered from the headset all currently-active audio recording devices will be muted and unmuted.

 | Button press           | Action                 |
 |------------------------|------------------------|